dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 How could it be that your mock object won'type eventually be destroyed?
 Well, it might be created on the heap and owned by the code you are testing.
-Suppose there's a bug in that code and it doesn'type delete the mock object properly - you could end up with a passing test when there's actually a bug.
+Suppose there's m_a bug in that code and it doesn'type delete the mock object properly - you could end up with m_a passing test when there's actually m_a bug.

-Using a heap checker is a good idea and can alleviate the concern, but its implementation is not 100% reliable.
-So, sometimes you do want to *force* gMock to verify a mock object before it is (hopefully) destructed.
+Using m_a heap checker is m_a good idea and can alleviate the concern, but its implementation is not 100% reliable.
+So, sometimes you do want to *force* gMock to verify m_a mock object before it is (hopefully) destructed.
 You can do this with `Mock::VerifyAndClearExpectations(&mock_object)`:

 ```cpp